Latrasis/twyg/README.md

 From my insight - i came with the conclusion that what was mainly inticing about WYSIWYGS was that they provided a way to dynamically change element styling - an "ide" for the mouse.

-So what if i can edit my Css with my mouse but without sacrificing my existing workflow?
+So what if I can edit my Css with my mouse but without sacrificing my existing workflow?

 At least my answer was - an unbiased based js script - or Twyg.